vadash/gwent-daily-demo/README.md

 ![alt text](https://lh3.googleusercontent.com/-n-sT--SHseo/WbllV1__8nI/AAAAAAAASys/aXC-vKwVlYQWsWebgWdHXnZlo4qlcW0pACHMYCw/s0/chrome_2017-09-13_20-05-17.png "proladder 9/13/17")

-* Can bot casual / ranked (got me to R19 10/23/2017)
+* Can bot casual / ranked (got me to 3385 MMR 12/28/2017)
+* Easy to start.
+Just need to craft few silvers and few bronzes
 * No injecting.
 Its safer to use and harder to detect
 * Emotes support
 * Farms 370 ore and 145 scraps over 6 hours
-* Up to 35-55% win rate.
+* Up to 35-45% win rate.
 It depends on your casual MMR, account level and deck used.
 Bot may need few days to tank your casual MMR
 * Pass on round win without wasting extra cards
 * Human like mouse movement
 * Will GG after match